Getting Sick When You Travel | What To Do + Preventative Tips

 The next day we were leaving for the Sahara desert and pit-stopped at a big Carre Four (grocery store) to pick up supplies.
 I bought a huge pack of toilet paper (I didn’t know what roadside stops in Morocco would be like), baby wipes (because I know my butt would be super sore), some plain bread, crackers, water, and 7-Up.
 Even after taking a few Immodium, nothing was helping me.

 I blew up every bathroom from Essaouira to the Sahara Desert.
 Ha!

 Round The World Girl left her mark in Morocco hahaha.
 I laugh now but there were very little laughs at the time.
-In the end, I took some antibiotics that I brought with me and that was what cured me in the end.
+In the end, I took some antibiotics that I brought with me that I got from a travel clinic and that was what cured me in the end.

 SAVE THIS TO PINTEREST